Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

-Unit capacity costs decrease dramatically (by some orders of magnitude) as we move from the \emph{short}, to the \emph{medium}, to the \emph{long} store, while unit power (rate) costs vary, again considerably, in the opposite direction.
+Unit capacity costs decrease dramatically as we move from the \emph{short}, to the \emph{medium}, to the \emph{long} store, while unit power (rate) costs vary, again considerably, in the opposite direction.
 The aim in dimensioning and scheduling storage must therefore be to arrive at a position in which the \emph{long} store is meeting most of the total capacity requirement, while as much as is reasonably possible of the total power requirement is being met by the \emph{medium} and \emph{short} stores.

-We treat GB as a single geographical node, ignoring network constraints.
-This is in line with most current studies of GB \emph{long-term} storage needs, see, e.g.~\cite{Cardenas2021,RoulstoneCosgrove2022,RoyalSociety2022}, and in line with the annual Electricity Capacity Reports produced by the GB system operator~\cite{NGECR}.
-As at present, future network constraints are unlikely to be continuously binding over periods of time in excess of a few hours, or a day or two at most, and are primarily likely to affect and to increase short-term storage requirements.
-(The effect of such constraints on the model of the present paper would be to add further linear constraints on the input and output rates of the stores.
-The general theory given in the preceding sections would continue to be applicable.)
+We treat GB as a single geographical node, ignoring possible network constraints.
+This is in line with most current studies of GB \emph{long-term} storage needs, see, e.g.~\cite{Cardenas2021,RoulstoneCosgrove2022,RoyalSociety2023}, and with the annual Electricity Capacity Reports produced by the GB system operator~\cite{NGECR}.
+As at present, future network constraints are unlikely to be continuously binding over periods of time in excess of a few hours or a day or two at most, and are primarily likely to affect short-term storage requirements.
+However, see Section~\ref{sec:conclusions} for how such constraints could be included in the present approach.

 We take the reliability standard to be given by 24 GWh per year unserved energy and optimise scheduling and dimensioning subject to to constraint that this standard is met.
 This results in an average \emph{number of hours} per year in which there is unserved energy which is roughly in line with the current GB standard of a maximum of 3 such hours per year.
 However, modest variation of the chosen reliability standard makes very little difference to our conclusions.